Pet identification is crucial for pets who travel.

 Microchips are an excellent way for you to keep contact information on your pet in the event your pet’s collar or tags fall off.
-Microchips are administered by a veterinarian, with a needle, under your pet’s skin between the shoulder blades.
-The pain is similar to that of a regular vaccination.
+Microchips are administered by a veterinarian with a needle, under your pet’s skin between the shoulder blades.
+The pain is similar to that of regular vaccinations.

-Each microchip has a unique identification number for your pet.
+Each microchip has a unique identification number.
 There are different companies who provide the microchips and store your contact information in a pet recovery database.
 People who find lost pets usually take them to a vet clinic or animal shelter where the pets will be scanned for their microchip.

 Keeping your contact information current with the microchip company is key to having your pet returned to you.

 Lastly, there are pet identification tags that have a chip embedded into the tag as well as a QR code on the back of the tag.